drannex42/FirefoxSidebar/readme.md

 ### If you use FF without the bookmarks bar

-Then the sidebar switcher will be missing, edit `custom.css` and uncomment the relevant section.
+Then the sidebar switcher will be missing, edit `userChrome.css` and uncomment the relevant section.

 ## TreeStyleTabs (Legacy)